ServeNet: A Deep Neural Network for Web Services Classification: Evaluation

 \subsection{Experiment Result and Discussion}

-Top-N accuracy is used to evaluate a classification model.
-For example, top-1 accuracy is usually used to evaluate a binary classification model.
-A multi-classes classification model (classes$>$10, e.g., ImageNet) requires top-5 evaluation metrics.
-Note that top-5 accuracy means that a prediction is correct when top-5 predictions contain the target category.
-We focus on using top-5 accuracy to evaluate our model. {We compare 10 machine learning methods from conventional machine learning methods to deep learning models for service classification on the proposed service dataset, which includes Naive-Bayes, Random Forest (RF) \cite{pmlr-v80-haghiri18a}, SVM (LDA-Linear-SVM and LDA-RBF-SVM), AdaBoost, CNN, Recurrent-CNN, LSTM, BI-LSTM, and C-LSTM.} Source codes are available on GitHub\footnote{\url{https://github.com/yylonly/ServeNet}}. {All the models are trained and tested on the Dell T630 server with Nvidia GTX 1070.}
+{We compare 10 machine learning methods from conventional machine learning methods to deep learning models for service classification on the proposed service dataset, which includes Naive-Bayes, Random Forest (RF) \cite{pmlr-v80-haghiri18a}, SVM (LDA-Linear-SVM and LDA-RBF-SVM), AdaBoost, CNN, Recurrent-CNN, LSTM, BI-LSTM, and C-LSTM.} { All the conventional models are implemented by scikit-learn library\footnote{\url{https://scikit-learn.org}} and all the deep learning models are implemented by TensorFlow.} The source codes and dataset are available on GitHub\footnote{\url{https://github.com/yylonly/ServeNet}}. {All the models are trained and tested on the Dell T630 server with Nvidia GTX1070 and Google Colab\footnote{\url{https://colab.research.google.com}}.}